Facebook pixel LA County Sheriff's Department University Partnership Program | Pepperdine Caruso School of Law Skip to main content

 LASD University students and their qualifying family members are eligible for a 5 percent tuition scholarship.
 Qualifying members include spouses, and children who apply to the program by age 25.

-All academic programs can be pursued on a full time or part time basis with courses available in a one week, two week, two weekend and the traditional fifteen week format.
+All academic programs can be pursued on a full time or part time basis with courses available in varying formats (Straus Course Schedule).
 All applicants must hold a minimum of a bachelor's degree and eligible programs include:

 Certificate in Dispute Resolution

-This 14 unit program consists of seven academic courses in negotiation, mediation, arbitration, interviewing skills and three elective courses.
+This 14-unit program consists of seven academic courses in negotiation, mediation, and arbitration and three elective courses.
 The Certificate program is designed to provide a foundation of the various dispute resolution processes.

 Master of Dispute Resolution (MDR)

-This 32 unit program consists of sixteen academic courses which include foundational courses in negotiation, mediation, arbitration, interviewing and expanding into broader courses like Psychology of Conflict, Communication and Conflict and Cross-Cultural Conflict and Dispute Resolution.
-The MDR program places a larger focus on skills through the Mediation Clinic, where students mediated cases at Los Angeles Superior Court, and the externship program.
+This 26-unit program consists of sixteen academic courses, which include foundational courses in negotiation, mediation, and arbitration and expand into broader courses like Psychology of Conflict, Communication and Conflict, and Cross-Cultural Conflict and Dispute Resolution.
+The MDR program focuses more on skills through the Mediation Clinic, where students mediated cases at Los Angeles Superior Court and the externship program.
 Participants in this program come from a variety of law and non-law fields.

 LLM in Dispute Resolution

-The LLM program is an advanced law degree and requires the minimum of a JD degree or an international law degree.
-This is a 28 unit program that balances theory through the academic courses, practice through the Mediation Clinic and externship program and research through the LLM Independent Study.
+The LLM program is an advanced law degree that requires a minimum of a JD or an international law degree.
+It is a 24-unit program that balances theory through the academic courses, practice through the Mediation Clinic and externship program, and research through the LLM Independent Study.

 For More Information Contact: